Iano-theDev/0x22_alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 ## 10 Get a state
 Write a script that prints the State object with the name passed as argument from the database hbtn_0e_6_usa\

+## 11 Add a new state
+Write a script that adds the State object “Louisiana” to the database hbtn_0e_6_usa